Asia Cup: Pakistan make easy work of UAE to set up another India clash on Sunday

 Pakistan skipper Salman Ali Agha at the post-match ceremony said his team hasn’t batted at their best yet.

+“We need to bat better in the middle overs… we’re still finding our way to finding our way to 150+ scores,” Salman said.

-Shaheen Afridi was adjudicated player of the match for his heroics with the bat and his contribution with the ball in what became a comprehensive victory for the Green Shirts.
+Salman called player of the match, Shaheen Afridi a match-winner.
+The left-arm pacer was adjudicated POTM for his heroics with the bat and his contribution with the ball in what became a comprehensive victory for the Green Shirts.

 Match analysis by Abyan Amir: